How to calm anxiety can be one of the top Google searches nowadays. Because no human has ever been unaffected by it.

 Without doubt, we love getting hard on ourselves for almost everything.

-If during the anxiety attack, you experience negative feelings towards yourself, you only make the situation worse.
+If, during an anxiety attack, you experience negative feelings towards yourself, you only make the situation worse.

 Removing this additional layer of feelings is a necessary condition to calm anxiety.